microsoft-healthcare-madison/demo-auc-app/README.md

 <img src="./images/codelab_screenshot.png" width="512">

-This codelab is designed to walk you through a tutorial of CDS Hooks, SMART Web Messaging, and satisfying the requirements of the PAMA Imaging requirements, that all diagnostic medical imaging orders include evidence of AUC guideline consultation.
+This codelab is designed to walk you through a tutorial of implementing CDS Hooks, using the SMART Launch framework, bi-directional SMART Web Messaging, and to explore some of the motivations behind (and the practical implications of) mandatory AUC guideline consultation rules for 2020 and beyond.

 # smart-auc-demo
 A demonstration SMART app that serves AUC external guidance for PAMA.